 Know Better, Do Better

-This post has been edited and updated as of September 2024
+This post has been edited and updated as of October 2025 *NEW updates/rewording as of Oct 16

 Have you ever had your bubble burst?